contextmap/contextmap/README.md

 The properties are scanned at compile-time.
 The overview of a component contains the following details:

-- **System name** is based on the property contextmap.scan.systemName from the package.json file
+- **System name** is based on the property `contextmap.scan.systemName` from the package.json file, or you can override this by passing it as argument `systemName`
-- **Component name** is based on the property name from the package.json file
+- **Component name** is based on the property `name` from the package.json file, or you can override this by passing it as argument `componentName`
+- **Component aliases** are based on the property `contextmap.scan.aliases` from the package.json file.
+  This is an array of aliases used for the component.
+You can use this for example when you have an old name and new name for the same component, or when you have a human-readable name and technical name. (you don't need to include the component's name in the list of aliases)
-- **Domain vision statement** is based on the description from the package.json file
+- **Domain vision statement** is based on the `description` from the package.json file
-- **Technology** is based on the dependencies from the package.json file
+- **Technology** is based on the `dependencies` from the package.json file
-- **Team** is based on the property author.name from the package.json file
+- **Team** is based on the property `author.name` from the package.json file
-- **Team's organization** is based on the property contextmap.scan.organization from the package.json file
+- **Team's organization** is based on the property `contextmap.scan.organization` from the package.json file
-- **Team's email** is based on the property author.email from the package.json file
+- **Team's email** is based on the property `author.email` from the package.json file
 - **Bytes of code** is determined by scanning the source files, counting the filesizes
 - **Languages** are determined by scanning the source files, and looking at the filenames
 - **Version** is based on the version from the package.json file